wp-plugins/paid-memberships-pro-for-wp-courseware/readme.txt

 3. Create a course outline page using [shortcode]
 4. Create a membership level and set a price
 5. Associate one or more WP Courseware courses with the membership level
-6. New users pay for the course through the shopping cart integration of your choice, the membership plugin assigns them WP user access and assigns them to the membership level for which they paid, and WP Courseware assigns them to the appropriate course(s) based on the membership level
+6. New users pay for membership level, and WP Courseware assigns them to the appropriate course(s) based on the membership level

 = Check out Fly Plugins =
 For more info about Fly Plugins Free and Premium Plugins, check out the following links:

-* [WP Courseware LMS plugin for WordPress](http://flyplugins.com/wp-courseware-premium-wordpress-plugin/) - The best LMS online for WordPress.
+* [WP Courseware Learning Management System plugin for WordPress](http://wpcourseware.com/) - The best LMS online for WordPress.
-* [S3 Media Maestro](http://www.s3mediamaestro.com/) - The best HTML 5 secure media player for WordPress that works hand in hand with Amazon S3.
+* [S3 Media Maestro](http://s3mediamaestro.com) - The best HTML 5 secure media player for WordPress that works hand in hand with Amazon S3.
-* Other [Fly PluginsWordPress Plugins](http://flyplugins.com) by Fly Plugins.
+* Other [Fly Plugins WordPress Plugins](http://flyplugins.com) by Fly Plugins.
-* Follow Fly Plugins on [Facebook](http://flyplugins.com/facebook)
+* Follow Fly Plugins on [Facebook](http://facebook.com/flyplugins)
-* Check out the Fly Plugins [YouTube](http://www.youtube.com/flyplugins) channel.
+* Check out the Fly Plugins [YouTube](http://www.youtube.com/flyplugins) YouTube channel.

-* See documentation on our [Codex](http://flyplugins.com/codex) site.
+= Disclaimer =
+This is not an actual membership plugin.
+It is only the integration, or “middle-man” between WP Courseware and Paid Memberships Pro.

 == Installation ==